Pre-Health Student Resource Center - Workshops & Trainings

 The Pre-Health Student Resource Center hosts several events throughout the year for students interest in applying to a professional health program.
 Click on the tabs below to view more information.

-INTERVIEWING PREP IN-PERSON WORKSHOP
+INTERVIEWING PREP WORKSHOPS (VIRTUAL)

 This jam session will give students a chance to work on their application for a health professional programs in one of the central application services (AMCAS, PharmCAS, etc.), while getting guidance and support from their fellow students and Pre-Health Student Resource Center counselors.